matteocng/react-flag-icon-css/README.md

 ## Prerequisites for *custom* apps

-We recommend using the [`Webpack 2`](//github.com/webpack/webpack) module bundler and ecosystem to *assemble* your app, but this module should work with other bundlers.
+We recommend using the [`Webpack 2`](//github.com/webpack/webpack) module bundler and ecosystem to *assemble* your app, but this module also works with `Webpack 1` and should work with other bundlers.

 If you are using `Webpack`, you will need to install and configure a few commmonly used modules (see the [Webpack 2 example project](//github.com/matteocng/react-flag-icon-css-example-multi)):